 COLLECTION

-At the heart of the QP à Équation lies Greubel Forsey’s seventh invention, the Mechanical Computer, an entirely integrated 25-part component that brings a totally new interpretation to some of the calendar functions incorporated in age-old astronomical clocks.
-It is composed of a set of coding wheels superimposed in a coaxial manner, along with removable fingers programmed by this ingenious system.
+At the heart of the QP à Équation lies Greubel Forsey’s seventh invention, the Mechanical Computer, which brings a totally new interpretation to some of the calendar functions incorporated in age-old astronomical clocks.
+It is composed of a set of coding wheels superimposed in a coaxial manner, as well as removable fingers programmed by this ingenious system.